Angp4s/Unity_Kinect/README.md

 2. Body Particles - ParticleSystems spawn and follow joint positions.
 3. Player Controller - Player horizontal input is mapped to left & right hands.

-# SDK Tools
-The Kinect v2 SDK installs the following software:

--  Kinect Studio
-  * Record and playback.
-Playback can simulate a physical Kinect.
-  * Use for testing hardware features.
--   SDK Browser - Has code samples for all hardware features.

 # Support
 Please create an [issue ticket](https://github.com/jasonrwalters/Unity_Kinect/issues).